Roohparvar/CeliacProject/README.md

 - Corrected some spelling mistakes in the dataset.
 - Fixed a typo in the `imm_receptor` column and renamed it to `imm_receptor_Jerome`.
 - A new column `imm_receptor_Esmaeil` was created to preserve the original data before making any further modifications to receptor annotations.
 - Patient names were updated based on newly provided metadata.
 - Updated the `cluster` column in `full_metadata` based on `CellID` matches from `updated_clusters.xlsx`.
+- Cluster names were updated based on newly provided metadata.
 - Removed ambiguous cells where imm_receptor_Jerome was "T and B". **A total of 1116 cells were affected**.

 ### Part 1 - Step 2: Create combined receptor fields when both chains are available: